glowkeeper/P3D/docs/labs/week2Session1.md

 ### Camera

-Now create `camera.h`, which contains a class for managing a virtual camera that will be useful for scene sampling, later.
+Create `camera.h`, which contains a class for managing a virtual camera that will be useful for scene sampling, later.
 It will use the axis-aligned camera previously defined in `main.cpp`.

 ```
 #ifndef CAMERA_H